Fun Weekend Getaway to the Black Hills and Badlands South Dakota

 What is There to Do in the Black Hills?

 The 1880 Train offers a historic train ride from Hill City to Keystone and back.
 It takes about 2.5 hours total roundtrip.
-We haven’t done this yet but it’s on our list for next time.
+We haven’t done this yet but it looks fun.
 There’s even an Old West Shootout on the train too!
+And you can get your Old West photo taken at Buffalo Old Time Photo in Hill City.
+I think everyone needs one of these keepsakes.

 Mount Rushmore really is a sight to see.
 If you’ve never been to Mt.
 Rushmore, make it a goal to go this year.
 Don’t just drive by either, park and walk up and marvel at the skill it took to create.
 Erosion affects it more and more every year.
 I can see how it’s easy to say, someday… but you never know so just make it happen.